 Firestick Estate believes Australia’s

 gross mismanagement of the level of prescribed burning required to mitigate extreme bushfires is negligent (WA is an exception).
-Australian extreme bushfires are over 800 times more damaging than average bushfires and are 5 to 10 times bigger than those of many other countries.
+Australian extreme bushfires which range from 10,000 kilo-watts per metre to 150,000 kw/m, are over 800 times more damaging than average bushfires and are 5 to 10 times bigger than those of many other countries.
 The only practical way to mitigate large extreme bushfires is with landscape level prescribed burning.

-To make the risk to life and property worse, Australia’s bushfire fighting equipment is focused on putting water on fires, which only works with controllable bushfires.
+Australia’s bushfire fighting equipment is focused on putting water on fires, which only works with controllable bushfires of less than 3500 kw/m.
 Much consulted bushfire expert Dr Tolhurst, told a public lecture on 6 August 2009:

 “Firefighting equipment, even aeroplanes dropping water, can suppress a fire only when it’s energy output is 3500 – 4000 kilowatts per metre… At it’s peak this fire (a 2009 extreme bushfire) would reach some 38 times that intensity, – 150,000 kilowatts per metre… More than 90% of the damage and life loss occurs...(in)...really big fires…We need to plan, research and design for really big fires, not the other 99%.(Associate Professor Kevin Tolhurst, Fire ecology & Management, Department of Forest & Ecosystem Science, University of Melbourne & Member of The Bushfire Cooperative Research Centre).